Darkery/git_tools/README.md

 PS: You can use both `git@github.com:Darkery/git_tools.git` and `https://github.com/Darkery/git_tools.git` as $GIT_URL.
 **But SSL type is strongly recommended.**

 - Visit your github repo.
-There's a pushed branch.
-All you need to do is create your PRs.
+Your PRs have been created.